esentri/domainlifecycles/sample-project/readme.md

   multiple times, but each order item corresponds to only one product.

-The mapping between the tables described in [V1__ddl_shop_entities.sql](./src/main/resources/db/migration/V1__ddl_shop_entities.sql) and the corresponding aggregates is completely done by the NitroX DLC Persistence automapping features, relying on the typical structural and naming conventions.
+The mapping between the tables described in [V1__ddl_shop_entities.sql](./src/main/resources/db/migration/V1__ddl_shop_entities.sql) and the corresponding aggregates is completely done by the DLC Persistence automapping features, relying on the typical structural and naming conventions.

 <a name="Features"></a>
-## Demonstrated NitroX DLC features
+## Demonstrated DLC features

-Several features of NitroX DLC simplify the implementation of an application with common DDD patterns based on the well known tactical design building blocks:
+Several features of DLC simplify the implementation of an application with common DDD patterns based on the well known tactical design building blocks:

-- NitroX DLC provides several base (marker) interfaces and base types, that mark classes as `AggregateRoot`, `Entity` or `ValueObject`.
+- DLC provides several base (marker) interfaces and base types, that mark classes as `AggregateRoot`, `Entity` or `ValueObject`.
 The ID of an `Entity` has to be an `Identity` and forms a typed ID.
-- Based on these base interfaces NitroX DLC provides support for Jackson serialization, which reduces the need to declare annotations or custom de-/serializers for domain objects.
+- Based on these base interfaces DLC provides support for Jackson serialization, which reduces the need to declare annotations or custom de-/serializers for domain objects.
-- NitroX DLC provides persistence support for several types of relational databases (based on JOOQ).
+- DLC provides persistence support for several types of relational databases (based on JOOQ).
 It reduces the need for writing mapper classes or adding ORM specific annotations to manage persistence behaviour.
 So the amount of boilerplate code in the persistence layer is reduced in a great way.
-NitroX DLC persistence relies therefore on the type information of the already mentioned base interfaces and natural naming and structure conventions.
+DLC persistence relies therefore on the type information of the already mentioned base interfaces and natural naming and structure conventions.
-  NitroX DLC persistence works well with immutability (Java records and final field modifiers) and has no need for default constructors.
+  DLC persistence works well with immutability (Java records and final field modifiers) and has no need for default constructors.
   Java Optional fields are also supported.
-- Furthermore, NitroX DLC provides an integration for Spring (Spring Boot 2 and Spring Boot 3, Spring Boot 3 being demonstrated here) and Spring Doc Open API to simplify correct API documentation (Open API/Swagger).
+- Furthermore, DLC provides an integration for Spring (Spring Boot 2 and Spring Boot 3, Spring Boot 3 being demonstrated here) and Spring Doc Open API to simplify correct API documentation (Open API/Swagger).
-- NitroX DLC works well with Lombok.
+- DLC works well with Lombok.
-- NitroX DLC provides support for DomainAssertions an integration with Jakarta Bean Validation annotations, what simplifies the definition of invariants in our domain classes, which are met at any point in their lifecycle (always valid domain objects).
+- DLC provides support for DomainAssertions an integration with Jakarta Bean Validation annotations, what simplifies the definition of invariants in our domain classes, which are met at any point in their lifecycle (always valid domain objects).
-- NitroX DLC provides support to reduce boilerplate code around DomainEvent handling being demonstrated here.
+- DLC provides support to reduce boilerplate code around DomainEvent handling being demonstrated here.
 Have a look at the [Customer aggregate](./src/main/java/sampleshop/core/domain/customer/Customer.java) to see how Domain Events this way are represented as "first class citizens" of the aggregates interface.